Math is Fun

 The bottom numbers are now the same, so we can go ahead and add the top numbers:

-5/15 3/15 8/15 1
+5/15 3/15 8/15 empty

 Making the Denominators the Same

-They both work, use whichever you prefer!
+They both work, use which one you prefer!

 Adding Mixed Fractions